jollyrogercoin/percy/PersonalDJ.md

-Task 3: Audio Playback & The Core Loop
+Prompt 3: Audio Playback & The Core Loop
 Goal: Handle the actual sound output and the continuous logic.

 Files to generate: player.py and dj.py.